Books, Articles and Research

 Self-labeling and its effects among adolescents diagnosed with mental disorders

-This study uses mixed-method interviews with 54 US adolescents receiving integrated mental health services in a mid-sized mid-Western city to examine: (1) the extent to which they use psychiatric terms to refer to their problems ("self-label"), and (2) the relationships between adolescents' self-labeling and indicators of psychological well-being (self-esteem, mastery, depression and self-stigma).
+This study uses mixed-method interviews with 54 US adolescents receiving integrated mental health services in a mid-sized mid-Western city to examine: (1) the extent to which they use psychiatric terms to refer to their problems ("self-label"), and (2) the relationships between adolescents' self-labeling and indicators of psychological well-being.
+Researchers found that adolescents who self-labelled had more negative attitudes towards themselves and were more likely to suffer from depression.
+Additionally, correlations were found between the likelihood to self-label with higher perceived negative public attitudes, younger age of diagnosis, and higher socio-economic status.

 What to do when you think an employee may need mental health help